16 Top-Rated Things to Do in Westport, CT

 14. Munch on Fresh Bread at the Westport Farmers' Market

 There's nothing like a farmers market to inspire creativity in the kitchen.
-Fresh goodies range from Wave Hill Bread's rosemary focaccia to mixed Asian eggplants from Riverbank Farm to Izzi B's allergen-free baked goods - there are so many mouthwateringly good treats you'll want to take them all home.
+Fresh goodies range from Wave Hill Bread's rosemary focaccia to mixed Asian eggplants from Riverbank Farm to Alma Mexican Food's tasty salsas – there are so many mouthwateringly good treats, you'll want to take them all home.

 Founded by actor Paul Newman and Michel Nischan in 2006, the market began with 14 vendors.
 Today, over 45 establishments sell their wares at this weekly market, and thousands enjoy on-site lunches, live music, and neck massages while they shop.
 Insider's tip: Boxcar Cantina's tacos are hard to beat.